|Two Or More||3.1%||1.8%||2.4%|

 If you're looking for entertainment after work, this isn't the place for you.

 Pittsburgh has one of the worst school systems and recently has gained public attention for the racism in its policing.
 There is crime, generally most highlighted in certain, predominately poor and colored areas because Pittsburgh is one of the most segregated places I have visited.
-It is home to many college campuses and therefore college students, but is also considered a decent place (in terms of income) tor raise a family (if you happen to be middle class and white).
-There are many sporting events (Penguins, Steelers and Pirates) if that is what your interest is and many plays and a decent art scene.
+It is home to many college campuses and therefore college students, but is also considered a decent place tor raise a family.
+There are many sporting events if that is what your interest is and many plays and a decent art scene.

 The Andy Warhol museum is a great place to visit and all of The Carnegie Museums offer an interesting way to spend an afternoon.
 Many broadway shows can be seen in Downtown Pittsburgh and the scenery by the many rivers makes for a great morning or evening walk/run.
 However the segregation is real so any area you are told to avoid is probably predominantly black and the gentrification that started with Google locating a headquarters there is saddening.